 The Expressive Mark

-Explore the shared dialogue and formal concerns of these artists and trace their significant contribution to the development and history of British post-war art.
+Come to experience the shared dialogue and formal concerns of these artists and trace their significant contribution to the development and history of British post-war art.